Workstation: Market position

 Since the late 1990s, the workstation and consumer markets have further merged.
 Many low-end workstation components are now the same as the consumer market, and the price differential narrowed.
 For example, most Macintosh Quadra computers were originally intended for scientific or design work, all with the Motorola 68040 CPU, backward compatible with 68000 Macintoshes.
 The consumer Macintosh IIcx and Macintosh IIci models can be upgraded to the Quadra 700.
 "In an era when many professionals preferred Silicon Graphics workstations, the Quadra 700 was an intriguing option at a fraction of the cost" as resource-intensive software such as Infini-D brought "studio-quality 3D rendering and animations to the home desktop".
 The Quadra 700 can run A/UX 3.0, making it a Unix workstation.
 Another example is the Nvidia GeForce 256 consumer graphics card, which spawned the Quadro workstation card, which has the same GPU but different driver support and certifications for CAD applications and a much higher price.

 Workstations have typically driven advancements in CPU technology.
 All computers benefit from multi-processor and multicore designs (essentially, multiple processors on a die).
 The multicore design was pioneered by IBM's POWER4; it and Intel Xeon have multiple CPUs, more on-die cache, and ECC memory.

 Some workstations are designed or certified for use with only one specific application such as AutoCAD, Avid Xpress Studio HD, or 3D Studio Max.
 The certification process increases workstation prices.

-Current market
+Modern market

+GPU workstations

+Modern workstations are typically desktop computers with AMD or NVIDIA GPUs to do high-performance computing on software programs such as video editing, 3D modeling, computer-aided design, and rendering.